GoogleCloudPlatform/community/tutorials/tutorial-template/index.md

   * Who the tutorial is for
   * What prerequisite knowledge the reader needs in order to understand the tutorial

-Don't use the heading **Overview**.
+Don't use a heading like **Overview** or **Introduction**.
 Just get right to it.

 ## Objectives

-Give the reader a high-level summary idea of what steps they take during the tutorial.
+Give the reader a high-level summary of what steps they take during the tutorial.
 This information is often most effective as a short bulleted list.

 ### Example: Objectives